sergueik/springboot_study/basic-args/README.md

 ### Info

-Springboot Docker basic argument exercise project cloned from [lordoftheflies/example-spring-boot-with-command-line-arguments](https://github.com/lordoftheflies/example-spring-boot-with-command-line-arguments)
+Springboot Docker basic argument exercise project based on [lordoftheflies/example-spring-boot-with-command-line-arguments](https://github.com/lordoftheflies/example-spring-boot-with-command-line-arguments)
 Modified to pass an arbirtary data structure wrapped in json and subsequntly base 64 encoded, through  SpringBoot - hopefully eliminating modifying low level details of the stack delivery engine when there is a business application signature change